Soldier army soldier, army NCO, army reserve

 3. What you'll do

-Your day-to-day duties will depend on your job, the unit you join, and whether you work in a combat or non-combat role.
+Your day-to-day duties will depend on your job.
+Examples of some of the roles you might work in include:

+Medical and dental care is free.
 You’ll also get help towards the cost of food and housing.
+If you live in army accommodation, the rent is taken from your salary.

 These figures are a guide.